jrsacher/jrsacher.github.io/e1b/review.md

 + Most problems can be answered in a few sentences -- NOT paragraphs!
 + Not allowed to get help from humans (or relatively intelligent chatbots).
 All other sources are yours to use!
 + No communication with the staff about the exam
-  + Exception: post to Ed for clarifications or administrative questions

 ## Overall themes